videosdk-live/videosdk-vod-react-native-api-example/README.md

 - [ ] 360 video support
 - [ ] Embeded video players

-## Device support

-Visit our official [documentation](http://localhost:3000/docs/overview/video-on-demand/introduction) for more information.

 ## Prerequisites

 You must have the following installed: